Hey, what’s up, guys?

-Like when I Vlog, the balance between face and background is really great, and when I feel the landscape, it had a wide image and a wide dynamic range.
+When I Vlog, the balance between face and background is excellent, and when I feel the landscape, it has a wide image and dynamic range.

-And even though the opposite is so far away, the image is still sharp about the sharpness and resolution of cinematography.
+And even though the opposite is so far away, the image is still sharp in the sharpness and resolution of cinematography.

-This lens is doing a prime lens, and you can also shoot with F 2.8 through all focal lengths.
+This is a prime lens; you can shoot with F 2.8 through all focal lengths.

-So, when it’s dark, you still can get sure and a smooth and creamy and wide range of colors.
+So, when it’s dark, you can still get sure and a smooth, creamy, and wide range of colors.

 This can do a lot of things when it comes to photography.

-The contrast is really high, the range of color is really wide, especially since this lens catches the light very well.
+The contrast is high, and the range of color is really wide, especially since this lens catches the light very well.

-Sony officially says this lens is good at catching the light; I completely agree with this.
+I agree that Sony officially says this lens is good at catching the light.

-So the conclusion is just the lens keeps high resolution and sharpness through all focal lengths, and personally, this lens is good at photography, cinematography.
+So the conclusion is that the lens keeps high resolution and sharpness through all focal lengths, and this lens is good at photography and cinematography.

-It has a wide range of colors and tight black in vivid color, and the light is really smooth and creamy, but also the image is sharp in crispy.
+It has a wide range of colors and tight black in vivid color, and the light is smooth and creamy, but also, the image is sharp in crispy.

 This little guy, we’re going to break down and see if it’s good and whether you should buy it.

-It’s very compact just weighs in at only 196 grams.
+It’s very compact and weighs in at only 196 grams.

 It doesn’t feel like the Sony lenses we’ve come to expect.

-It is made from a plastic or composite material but definitely differs from saying the 85, which has almost the same design.
+It is made from a plastic or composite material but differs from the 85, with almost the same design.

-The focus ring turns smoothly and accurately, and it’s actually a plastic material as opposed to most of the ones that are metal on Sony, and in this case, I actually prefer it.
+The focus ring turns smoothly and accurately, and it’s a plastic material as opposed to most of the metal ones on Sony.

-This lens has a 49-millimeter filter thread and a minimum focus distance of just under 1/5 feet.
+This lens has a 49-millimeter filter thread and a minimum focus distance of under 1/5 foot.